bluerogue251/DBSubsetter/README.md

 _High performance_: optimized to take advantage of parallelism and multi-core machines for fast runtimes.

-_Deterministic_: identical inputs should yield identical outputs.
+_Deterministic_: identical inputs yield identical outputs.
 Random subsets are possible, but only if purposely configured.

 _Do one thing well_: a tiny codebase with a highly focused and well-tested set of features.